leovdn/leovdn/README.md

 <img src="https://github.com/leovdn/leovdn/raw/master/hero-image-header.png">

 ## On a Road to become a Better Developer
-### Currently working as a React Front-End Trainee at Grupo FCamara 🍊
+### Currently working as a React Jr Developer at Grupo FCamara 🍊

 Curious and always open for new things.
 Absolutely love learning and exchanging knowledge.
 <br><br>